 In Opera browser, there is this inbuilt mouse gestures function that allows you to control and automate your browser with mouse action.
-In Firefox, you can also install FireGestures to enable the mouse action feature.
 Now, how about bringing this little useful features to your Windows so you can control your desktop with a stroke of the mouse?

 Mazzick is a nifty little mouse gesture applications that requires no installation.
 It is truly portable in that you can carry it in your flash drive and use it on any Windows-based computer.

 Mazzick comes preinstalled with a list of gestures that you can use instantly.
 To activate the mouse action, you can either press the SHIFT button together with the mouse movement or move the mouse with the middle button (or the scroll wheel) pressed down.